They celebrate the Irish spirit 24/7/365 in Dublin, Ohio — Photo courtesy of DCVB

 Love-inspired, hip hop-dubbed — Photo courtesy of Hen Quarter

 When mixologist Tyler Plymale was tasked with creating a drink for the Celtic Cocktail Trail, he thought immediately of his girlfriend, an Irish dancer.
-"I chose the name 'Excuse Me, Miss' (a Jay-Z song from 2009) – it reminds me of the first time I saw her striking red hair and hazel eyes."
+"I chose the name 'Excuse Me, Miss' (from "Yo (Excuse Me Miss)," a Chris Brown song from 2005) – it reminds me of the first time I saw her striking red hair and hazel eyes."

 Plymale infused Slane Irish Whiskey with apple, cinnamon, clove and brown sugar, added Ohio-local Watershed Apple Brandy, which he says pairs beautifully with orange Curacao, adding honey-vanilla syrup to sweeten and orange bitters to round it out.